forcedotcom/salesforcedx-vscode/contributing/tests.md

 1. Unit Tests - mocha: Found under the test/unit directory.
 Not under active development.
    - `npm run test:unit`
 1. vscode-integration - Tests that are somewhere between integration and unit tests.
-These are being phased out and there should be no new additions and minimual effort to
+These are being phased out and there should be no new additions.
    - Close all instances of vscode.
    - `npm run test:integration`
-1. system-tests - These have been disabled for a long time and should be deleted.
+1. system-tests - These have been disabled for a long time and will soon be deleted.

 To run all tests, execute `npm run compile && npm run test` from the root folder.
 Note the compile is only necessary for the integration tests.